LekoArts/gatsby-themes/examples/emma/README.md

 ## 📝 Using and modifying this starter

+**Important Note:** Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.org/docs/themes/shadowing/) to understand how to customize the underlying theme!

 This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-emma`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-emma).

-Please have a look at the theme's README and files to see what options are available and how you can shadow the various components including Theme UI.
+Have a look at the theme's README and files to see what options are available and how you can shadow the various components including Theme UI.
+Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-emma/` to shadow/override files.
+The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

 ### Adding content